iotaledger/introduction-docs/docs/guides/backup_security.md

 - How to backup your account
 - How to restore from a backup
 - How to export a user's Stronghold
-- How to rekey a Stronghold/password rotation?
+- How to rekey a Stronghold/password rotation
 - Do's and don'ts

 ## Security checklist